 If you need more information or have questions about special enrollment rights or special enrollment periods, please call Member Services at 1-877-907-4742.

 F. HOW YOU'RE COVERED IF MEMBERSHIP BEGINS WHILE YOU'RE HOSPITALIZED

 Coverage starts on the day membership is effective, even if you are in the hospital.
-To obtain coverage, you must call both your PCP and the Plan.
-You must allow us to manage your care.
-This may include transfer to a Plan affiliated facility, if medically appropriate.
 All other terms and conditions of coverage under this Handbook will apply.